yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 This first step implements the `On-Screen Keyboard` (or OSK) that games use, and the `Error Display` yuzu uses to alert the user to bugs, missing data, or crashes.

 {{< single-title-imgs
-    "Some examples of the different kinds of keyboards games request" "./osk1.png"
+    "Examples of the different kinds of keyboards games request" "./osk1.png"
     "./osk2.png"
     "./osk3.png"